Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ### Compile mud project to js library

 In our mud project navigate to directory *mud_project_path*/packages/client.
 We have couples of files to change there.
-Mud template uses vite for compiling so we have to tell it to compile down to js module instead of app.

-Your vite.config.ts should look like that:
+We need to tell vite to bundle project into a module.

+Paste this code into vite.config.ts:
 ```js
 import { defineConfig } from "vite";
 import { resolve } from 'path'